-Provides feedback to the supervising administrator in regard to departmental faculty’s contributions to the department and the College.

-Suggests opportunities for growth to inform the supervising administrator’s evaluation of, and goal-setting with, departmental faculty

 Department Chair Job Duties Education

 3 credit release Fall and Spring semesters plus stipend of $1500 each Semester

 Serves as the academic leader and advocate for the department within the College.

 Provides oversight for any coordinators within the department (e.g. Dual Enrollment, e-Learning, TLC) to unify and clarify departmental initiatives.